matanshikli/jenkins/README.md

 ## Jenkins Pipeline
 - The pipeline triggers on every push to the `development` branch.
-- It builds a Docker image tagged with the Jenkins build number.
+- It builds a Docker image tagged with the Jenkins build number, and with the AWS credentials.
 - If the build is successful, it automatically merges the code to the `master` branch.

 ### Setting Up Jenkins